The Internationale: Lyrics

-Pottiers's lyrics contain one-liners that became very popular and found widespread use as slogans; other lines ("Ni Dieu, ni César, ni tribun") were already well-known in the workers' movement.
+Pottier's lyrics contain one-liners that became very popular and found widespread use as slogans; other lines such as "Ni Dieu, ni César, ni tribun" ("Neither God, nor Caesar, nor tribune") were already well-known in the workers' movement.
 The success of the song is connected to the stability and widespread popularity of the Second International.
-Like the lyrics, the music by Degeyter was relatively simple and down to earth, suitable for a workers' audience.
+Like the lyrics, the music by De Geyter was relatively simple and down to earth, suitable for a workers' audience.